edubart/nelua-lang/docs/pages/libraries.md

 ```

 Removes element at position `pos` in the sequence and returns its value.
-Elements with index greater than `pos` are shifted down.
+Elements with position greater than `pos` are shifted down.
-The `pos` must be valid (in the sequence bounds).
+The `pos` must be valid (within sequence bounds).

 ### sequenceT:removevalue